 This module provides an overview of the business of personal training.
 It includes scope of practice issues, legalities and liabilities along with strategies for sizing up the competition, marketing, pricing and selling.
-This module also includes Standard First Aid and CPR Certification.
+This module also includes Standard First Aid, CPR Certification and training in Occupational Health and Safety.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.